 Naturally, as all these activities are part of Seven Stars, the professional staff monitors the adventures to guarantee safety.
 Although the adventures are thrilling, they are also completely safe.
 This one-of-a-kind environment allows DC teens to truly embark on a healing path.

 Although Seven Stars is located in the beautiful mountains of Utah, we help students from all over the United States including DC.
-We accept boys and girls 13-18 struggling with various issues, such as a neurodevelopmental disorder or a learning disorder.
+We accept teens 13-17 struggling with various issues, such as a neurodevelopmental disorder or a learning disorder.
 For more information, call 844-601-1167 today!

 Resources for DC Families Seeking Help